aiongg/japanese/pages-app/README.md

 - **Listen Mode**: Automatically plays Japanese audio, reveals the answer, plays English audio, then advances to the next card
 - **Pause/Resume**: Pause and resume the Listen Mode sequence without restarting the current card
 - **Adjustable Delay**: Control the pause duration between cards in Listen Mode
+- **Safety Timeout**: Prevents hanging if audio playback never completes

+### Touch Interaction

+- **Tap**: Play the Japanese audio for the current card
+- **Swipe Left**: Reveal answer (if hidden) or advance to next card
+- **Swipe Right**: Go to previous card
+- **Resistance Effect**: Cards have a natural resistance when swiped beyond a certain distance
+- **Animation**: Cards follow your finger with a subtle rotation effect for a physical feel

+## Recent Improvements

+### Audio System Enhancements
+- Robust queue system for sequential audio playback
+- Detailed debug logging for troubleshooting audio issues
+- Enhanced error handling and recovery mechanisms
+- Safety timeout system to prevent hanging if audio never completes

+### Interaction Model Redesign
+- Changed from "tap to advance" to "tap to play audio" for more intuitive use
+- Implemented fluid swipe gestures with natural physics for navigation
+- Improved visual feedback during interactions
+- Enhanced navigation buttons for better usability

+### Animation Refinements
+- Cards now follow the user's finger during swipe gestures
+- Added resistance effect when swiping beyond a certain distance
+- Implemented smooth transitions for card movements
+- Added subtle rotation during swipe for a more physical feel

+### Performance Optimizations
+- Updated CSS with `will-change: transform` for smoother animations
+- Configured `touch-action: pan-y` to allow vertical scrolling while handling horizontal swipes
+- Improved rendering efficiency for better mobile performance

 ## Development